19msb/obsidian-heading-path/README.md

 ## Usage

-1. Select a heading
+1. Select text
 2. Execute the "Heading Path" command
    - Can find in the command palette, or
    - Establish a hotkey for the command (BLANK by default)
 3. The heading path is now in your clipboard
    - Example:
-      - If headings above "Heading 3" are "Heading 2" and "Heading 1".
+      - If the text is under "Heading 3" which is under "Heading 2" and "Heading 1",
          - Output: "Heading 1>Heading 2>Heading 3"
 4. Paste the heading path where you wish